kost/shellcodeexec/README.md

 ## Background

+This is heavily modified shellcodeexec in order to support gcc, mingw and visual studio.

 Most of the shellcode launchers out there, including proof of concepts part of many "security" books, detail how to allocate a memory page as readable/writable/executable on POSIX systems, copy over your shellcode and execute it.
 This works just fine.
 However, it is limited to POSIX, does not necessarily consider 64-bit architecture and Windows systems.

 ## Description